snotlingorc/catalog/README.md

 - Owner adminstration? allow multiple owners to a single item (instead of duplicate items) - perhaps users as owners?
 -- move owner flags to it's own table (condition, status, owner)
 #### Stuff
-- date field for publications - DONE
-- ISBN number - DONE
-- remove condition, status, owner - DONE
-- add publisher (what author is currently used as) - DONE
 - format (hardcover, softcover, pdf) - In Progress
 - add product line - would that replace the tags?
 #### Misc